Bangar Patler

-Banger Patler is a 1993 Indian Tulu-language romantic drama film directed by Dr. Richard Castelino and starring Vaman Raj in the titular role and Sudha Rani.
+Banger Patler is a 1993 Indian Tulu-language romantic drama film directed and produced by Dr. Richard Castelino, starring Vaman Raj in the titular role and Sudha Rani.
 The film was notably the first Tulu film to be made in Eastman Color and Cinema Scope.
 It was the first Tulu film to win the National Film Award for Best Feature Film in Tulu.

 In February 2021, the film was screened at the 13th Bengaluru International Film Festival as a tribute to fifty years of Tulu cinema.